nickmvincent/cmpt419_fall2025/slides/deck3.md

 Goal: just a "Wikipedia tier" exposure.
 We'll cover more specific aspects as needed.

-Caveat: we all must endeavor to keep learning about these things, myself included! <p style="font-size:16px">(There's a running joke about economists and CS folks in particular being guilty of reading the Wikipedia page from another discipline and assuming they know everything about it!)</p>
+Caveat: we all must endeavor to keep learning about these things, myself included!

+(There's a running joke about economists and CS folks in particular being guilty of reading the Wikipedia page from another discipline and assuming they know everything about it!)

 ---